mikefay/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 Before you accept Apple Pay with Bambora, you need to [register a Merchant ID and download a Merchant Certificate (P12)](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html) with Apple.

-### Configure Your P12
+### Configure your .p12

-To enable Apple Pay on your Merchant Account, you'll set a password for your P12 using Keychain Access.
+To enable Apple Pay on your Merchant Account, you'll set a password for your .p12 file using the Keychain Access app.

 1. Under the Category menu, select **Certificates**.
 2. Find and right-click your *Merchant ID* certificate.
 Select **Export**.